Aggregations

 : 'min' - The aggregation function namefield

-: string - The field to find minimum value fromalias
+: string - The field to find minimum value fromalias?

-: string - The record alias to use
+: string - Record alias (defaults to$record

 {